michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 26. The height of the one cherub was ten cubits, and so was it of the other cherub.

-27. And he set the cherubims within the inner house: and they stretched forth the wings of the cherubims, so that the wing of the one touched the one wall, and the wing of the other cherub touched the other wall; and their wings touched one another in the midst of the house.they…: or, the cherubims stretched forth their wings
+27. And he set the cherubims within the inner house: and they stretched forth the wings of the cherubims, so that the wing of the one touched the one wall, and the wing of the other cherub touched the other wall; and their wings touched one another in the midst of the house.

 28. And he overlaid the cherubims with gold.

-29. And he carved all the walls of the house round about with carved figures of cherubims and palm trees and open flowers, within and without.open flowers: Heb. openings of flowers
+29. And he carved all the walls of the house round about with carved figures of cherubims and palm trees and open flowers, within and without.

 30. And the floor of the house he overlaid with gold, within and without.

-31. And for the entering of the oracle he made doors of olive tree: the lintel and side posts were a fifth part of the wall.a fifth…: or, fivesquare
+31. And for the entering of the oracle he made doors of olive tree: the lintel and side posts were a fifth part of the wall.

-32. The two doors also were of olive tree; and he carved upon them carvings of cherubims and palm trees and open flowers, and overlaid them with gold, and spread gold upon the cherubims, and upon the palm trees.two…: or, leaves of the doorsopen flowers: Heb. openings of flowers
+32. The two doors also were of olive tree; and he carved upon them carvings of cherubims and palm trees and open flowers, and overlaid them with gold, and spread gold upon the cherubims, and upon the palm trees.

-33. So also made he for the door of the temple posts of olive tree, a fourth part of the wall.a fourth…: or, foursquare
+33. So also made he for the door of the temple posts of olive tree, a fourth part of the wall.

 34. And the two doors were of fir tree: the two leaves of the one door were folding, and the two leaves of the other door were folding.